 To hunt mourning doves, hunters must possess a small game license and a state migratory bird permit.
-The season runs from Sep.
-1 - Oct.
-30, with a daily bag limit of 15 and a possession limit of 45.
-Dove harvest in District 14 is low, with a little more than 400 birds harvested in Skagit County and a little more than 100 birds harvested in Whatcom County during the 2021 season.
+The season runs from September 1 - October 30, with a daily bag limit of 15 and a possession limit of 45.
+While dove hunting has decreased in popularity, the hunters who do pursue these birds are often successful.
+In 2023, 16 hunters in Skagit County harvested 95 birds and 17 hunters in Whatcom County harvested 78 birds.
 To maximize success, we recommend that hunters take the time to scout cut grain fields that will attract doves.

-While hunting mourning doves, hunters can harvest an infinite number of Eurasian collareddoves because they are a non-native species.
+While hunting mourning doves, hunters can harvest an infinite number of Eurasian collared doves because they are a non-native species.
 Hunters can also pursue this species year-round because of its non-native status.
-In contrast to mourning doves, this species tends to occupy more developed areas.
+In contrast to mourning doves, Eurasian collared doves tend to occupy more developed areas.
 Therefore, we recommend that hunters take the time to properly scout and acquire landowner permission in lowland agricultural areas with barnyard settings.

-Figure 20.
-Comparison between a mourning and Eurasian collared dove
+Figure 75.
+Comparison between a mourning and Eurasian collared dove.